-6.29 Delivering development which meets high sustainability standards is a key consideration and will be vital in helping to achieve national targets.
+6.30 Delivering development which meets high sustainability standards is a key consideration and will be vital in helping to achieve national targets.
 Whilst the Adopted Core Strategy sets out the standards which new developments are required to achieve, and a tailored version of the West Midlands Sustainability Checklist will be developed to assist developers in achieving these targets, it is felt that some aspects require further detailed policy consideration.
-Another area which is a key concern within the District is water resources and flooding and this has been considered in greater detail.
-Worcestershire County Council has recently adopted the Waste Core Strategy for Worcestershire.
-This document forms part of the Development Plan for the District and therefore all proposals will need to have regard to its contents, and particularly Policy WCS17: Making provision for waste in all new development.
+Another area which is a key concern within the District is water resources and flooding and as such, this has been considered in greater detail.